"We need the inspiration by the audience."

 Quatuor Ébène's albums, with recordings of Bartók, Beethoven, Debussy, Haydn, Fauré and the Mendelssohn siblings, have received numerous awards, including Gramophone, BBC Music Magazine and the Midem Classic Award.
 In 2015 & 2016 the musicians have dedicated themselves to the theme "Lied".
 They participated in the album "Green (Mélodies françaises)" by Philippe Jaroussky and released a Schubert album with Matthias Goerne (arrangements for string quartet, baritone and double bass by Raphaël Merlin) and the Schubert String Quintet with Gautier Capuçon.

 With their charismatic playing, their fresh approach to tradition and their open engagement with new forms, the musicians haven been successful in reaching a wide audience of young listeners and in conveying their talent in regular master classes at the Paris Convervatoire.
+In January 2021, the quartet was commissioned by the Universty of Music and Performing Arts in Munich to establish a string quartet class as part oft he newly founded „Quatuor Ébène Academy“.
+Since autumn 2020, Raphaël Merlin is professor of chamber music in Munich.

 Instruments & bows